 Our business plan includes utilizing approximately 11.5 MHz of our licensed MSS spectrum to provide terrestrial wireless services, including mobile broadband applications, around the world.
 In support of these plans, in December 2016, the FCC adopted a report and order establishing rules that permit us to offer such services.
 As provided in that report and order, we filed applications to modify our existing MSS licenses in April 2017 in order to obtain the terrestrial authorization permitted in the report and order.
 The FCC placed Globalstar's applications on public notice in May with a comment cycle that ended in July 2017.
 In August 2017, the FCC granted Globalstar's MSS license modification application and granted Globalstar authority to provide terrestrial broadband services over its satellite spectrum at 2483.5 MHz to 2495 MHz.
 Globalstar's MSS licenses, including its terrestrial authority, are valid until 2024 and will need to be renewed at that time.
-In addition, we will need to comply with certain conditions in order to provide terrestrial broadband service under its MSS licenses, including obtaining FCC certifications for our equipment that will utilize this spectrum authority.
-We are seeking similar approvals in various foreign jurisdictions.
+In addition, we will need to comply with certain conditions in order to provide terrestrial broadband service under its MSS licenses, including obtaining FCC certifications.
 We cannot guarantee that such applications will be successful.
 We are currently engaged in the process of selecting a strategic partner (or multiple partners) for operating these spectrum licenses.
 If we encounter delays in engaging one or more partners or other delays or obstacles in implementing our business plan to use licensed MSS spectrum to provide terrestrial wireless services, our anticipated future revenues and profitability could be reduced.
 We can provide no assurance that that we will be successful in monetizing the value of these licenses.